ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 * Secondary Local Indexes - same partition key with different sort key defined at table creation ONLY( has the same hash key as the table, but a different range key); consumes tables defined read capacity.

 * Global Secondary Indexes - uses a different partition key and a different sort key (the partition and sort key *can* be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
 Global indexes have completely different read/write capacity units.

+## Data types

+DynamoDB is hybrid of document and key value pair noSQL database types and features the following mix of data types:
+Scalar types = String, Boolean, Binary and Number

+Sets - which are typed, non-ordered arrays including string set, number set, and binary set.

+Document - basically json, much like how MongoDB store data

 ## Read capacity unit estimation
 Formula -> (size per item KB rounded up to nearest mulitple of 4 /4) * read per sec = strongly consistent read; divide by 2 if eventually consistent.